 2. Speaking of bad leaders, we at Red Line Art Works are not fixated on the repulsive Trump in the USA (or any other current bad leader) but if you want to see our assessment of Trump then it is here

 .
 He reflects and represents the ugliest things in american culture.
 As the leader of the world’s most economically and militarily powerful country the powers vested in him by the US constitution are considerable.
-The potential damage he can do in the USA and across the world is therefore greater than any other leader.
+It has given him great freedom and power and the potential damage he can do in the USA and across the world is therefore greater than many other leaders around the world who are more constrained by their laws and constitutions.

 3. We fully understand why so many people are very anxious about Trump (we are too) but he is an outcome/consequence of at least three bigger problems (more on this here